Sign in

 1. Custom Acoustics Analysis

-Its especially helpful when you can work with a team like Illuminated Integrations.
-We understand the ins and outs of acoustic design and audio systems and can ensure your sound system and the room acoustics work in cooperation to produce a great sound from the front row to the back.
+Teams like Illuminated Integrations understand the nuances of acoustic design and audio systems and can ensure your sound system and room acoustics work harmoniously for optimal sound from front row to back.

 2. Absorption